salah-alhajj/strct/README.md

 pip install strct-tool
 ```

-Windows:
+for Windows:
 ```bash
 pip install strct-tool --user
 ```
-or Run cmd as Adminstrator
+or Run cmd as Adminstrator and use first command
 ### Usage

 After installation, you can use STRCT from the command line: